-A. Emergency FMLA CHILD CARE LEAVE (FMLA-CCL) - Eligible, qualifying employees as hereinafter defined, whose regular paid child care provider or school (for school-aged children) is unavailable or closed due to a COVID-19 related reason will be provided FMLA-CCL to care for their child, up to a maximum of twelve weeks.
+A. Emergency FMLA CHILD CARE LEAVE (FMLA-CCL) - Eligible, qualifying employees as hereinafter defined, whose regular paid child care provider or school (for schoolaged children) is unavailable or closed due to a COVID-19 related reason will be provided FMLA-CCL to care for their child, up to a maximum of twelve weeks.
 FMLA-CCL will count towards the employee's twelve weeks of FMLA leave allowed under the County's FMLA policy.
 The first ten (10) days of FMLA-CCL will be unpaid leave, however at the employee's option, the employee may use their accrued sick leave, vacation leave or compensation time leave during this first ten (10) day period.
-At the end of the first ten (10) day period, the County will provide paid FMLA-CCL, at the rate of 2/3 of the employee may elect to continue to use their accrued sick leave, vacation leave prior to using the FMLA-CCL.
+At the end of the first ten (10) day period, the County will provide paid FMLA-CCL, at the rate of 2/3 of the employee's normal rate of pay, up to a maximum payment of \$200/workday, or \$10,000 total.
+The employee may elect to continue to use their accrued sick leave, vacation leave, or compensatory time leave prior to using the FMLA-CCL.
 FMLA-CCL will expire on December 31, 2020 or whenever the Nationally Declared State of Emergency for COVID-19 ceases, whichever is earlier.